-- Inspection of energy conservation material prior to concealment. - 7.
-Final inspection. - 113.3.1 Equipment changes.
-Upon the replacement or new installation of any fuel-burning appliances or equipment in existing Group R-5 occupancies, an inspection or inspections shall be conducted to ensure that the connected vent or chimney systems comply with the following: - 1.
-Vent or chimney systems are sized in accordance with the IRC. - Vent or chimney systems are clean, free of any obstruction or blockages, defects, or deterioration, and are in operable condition.
-Where not inspected by the local building department, persons performing such changes or installations shall certify to the building official that the requirements of Items 1 and 2 are met. - 113.4 Additional inspections.
-The building official may designate additional inspections and tests to be conducted during the construction of a building or structure and shall so notify the permit holder. - 113.5 In-plant and factory inspections.
+113.3.3 Flood hazard documentation.
+If located in a flood hazard area, documentation of the elevation of the lowest floor as required in Section 1612.4 shall be submitted to the building official prior to the final inspection.

+113.4 Additional inspections.
+The building official may designate additional inspections and tests to be conducted during the construction of a building or structure and shall so notify the permit holder.

+113.5 In-plant and factory inspections.
 When required by the provisions of this code, materials, equipment or assemblies shall be inspected at the point of manufacture or fabrication.
 The building official shall require the submittal of an evaluation report of such materials, equipment or assemblies.
 The evaluation report shall indicate the complete details of the assembly including a description of the assembly and its components, and describe the basis upon which the assembly is being evaluated.
 In addition, test results and other data as necessary for the building official to determine conformance with the USBC shall be submitted.
-For factory inspections, an identifying label or stamp permanently affixed to materials, equipment or assemblies indicating that a factory inspection has been made shall be acceptable instead of a written inspection report, provided the intent or meaning of such identifying label or stamp is properly substantiated. - 113.6 Approval or notice of defective work.
+For factory inspections, an identifying label or stamp permanently affixed to materials, equipment or assemblies indicating that a factory inspection has been made shall be acceptable instead of a written inspection report, provided the intent or meaning of such identifying label or stamp is properly substantiated.

+113.6 Approval or notice of defective work.
 The building official shall either approve the work in writing or give written notice of defective work to the permit holder.
 Upon request of the permit holder, the notice shall reference the USBC section that serves as the basis for the defects and such defects shall be corrected and reinspected before any work proceeds that would conceal such defects.
 A record of all reports of inspections, tests, examinations, discrepancies and approvals issued shall be maintained by the building official and shall be communicated promptly in writing to the permit holder.
 Approval issued under this section may be revoked whenever it is discovered that such approval was issued in error or on the basis of incorrect information, or where there are repeated violations of the USBC.
 Notices issued pursuant to this section shall be permitted to be communicated electronically provided the notice is reasonably calculated to get to the permit holder.